The 2019-2020 Pamplin Study Abroad Scholarship Application dates will be starting soon. Visit Scholarship Central below.

-- The online Study Abroad Scholarship Application is for the purposes of undergraduate and graduate students who are currently enrolled in a Pamplin College of Business major/program, and interested or enrolled in a Pamplin-sponsored study abroad program traveling Fall 2018, Wintermester 18-19, Spring 2019, or Summer term(s) 2019.
-Eligible applicants must have documented financial need as determined by the results of the 2018-2019 FAFSA.
+- The online Study Abroad Scholarship Application is for the purposes of undergraduate and graduate students who are currently enrolled in a Pamplin College of Business major/program, and interested or enrolled in a Pamplin-sponsored study abroad program traveling during the upcoming academic year.
+Eligible applicants must have documented financial need as determined by the results of the FAFSA.
 Review the Study Abroad Scholarship criteria for further information.

-Q. I was accepted to a Pamplin-sponsored program traveling this summer, 2018.
+Q. I was accepted to a Pamplin-sponsored program traveling this summer.
 Am I eligible for a scholarship?

-- Unfortunately, no. These scholarships must be awarded during the next academic year; Fall 2018, Wintermester 18-19,Spring 2019, Summer term(s) 2019.
+- Unfortunately, no. These scholarships must be awarded during the next academic year; Fall, Wintermester, Spring, Summer term(s).
 If you do not travel during that time period, you will not be eligible to receive the funds.

-Q. If I already have a 2017-2018 FAFSA on file, do I need to submit another one?
+Q. If I already have a FAFSA on file for the current school year, do I need to submit another one?

 Q. If I know that I will not have financial “need”, can I still apply for a scholarship?

-- No, the scholarships will only be awarded to those students who have a documented need, as per the results of the 2018-2019 FAFSA.
+- No, the scholarships will only be awarded to those students who have a documented need, as per the results of the upcoming year FAFSA.
 You may use the FAFSA 4Caster to get a general estimate of your eligibility.